-- Reset mapping by pressing -R- and -Y- or clicking Mapping → Create → Unload Map then -Y- to confirm.
-(The status should appear as NO MAP LOADED) - Ensure Mapping is on: Go to Mapping → Create, locate Mapping Off, activate it by clicking on it, so it shows Mapping On - 3.
-Click Change... next to map name. - 4.
-Enter your map name (e.g., studio2) in lower case and hit enter. - 5.
-Hit spacebar or click Begin. - 6.
+- Reset mapping by pressing -R- and -Y- or clicking Mapping → New Map then -Yto confirm.
+(The status should appear as NO MAP LOADED) - 2.
+Ensure Mapping is on: Go to Mapping, locate Mapping Off, activate it by clicking on it, so it shows Mapping On - 3.
+Click Rename. - 4.
+Enter your map name (e.g., studio 2) in lower case and hit enter. - 5.
+Hit spacebar or click Init Map. - 6.
 A flashing message at the bottom should tell you to move the StarTracker camera XX cm.
 The distance is related to the ceiling height you entered early.
 Use a tape measure for this procedure. - 7.
-Move the StarTracker in a straight line by XXcm and hit spacebar or press Begin again.
+Move the StarTracker in a straight line by XXcm and hit spacebar or press Init Map again.
 Try to avoid covering any of the stars, e.g., by standing in front of the sensor or the system will lose some of the star tracks.
 If the flashing message switches back to "Load map or press Spacebar to create a new map" the system has lost too many tracks or failed to start a new map.
 In this case try again.
 Press R and Y.